ojhajayant/EVA8/session_5/README.md

 	- First observation: the parameters under Layer Normaliztion option shot up to 53,670 unlike the Group & Batch normalization options (7,684 each)
-	- The logs and accuracy plot comparisons put the L1+BN option as best one as compared to the other two, while the one with Layer norm fared worst among these.
+	- The logs and accuracy plot comparisons put the L1+BN option as best one(~99.47%) as compared to the other two, while the one with Layer norm fared worst (~99.37%) among these.